The Car Connection Nissan Armada Overview

 Nissan Armada History

-While the Armada's interior design is quite attractive and different than that of other trucks, its cabin materials have never been that impressive.
-The plastics used in the instrument panel, doors, and console, in particular feel a step behind those in rival models.
-Refinement has never been at the forefront either, with a bit more road and wind noise and a gruff, ever-present character to the engine.
+While the Armada's interior design was quite attractive and different than those of other trucks, its cabin materials were never that impressive.
+The plastics used in the instrument panel, doors, and console, in particular, felt a step behind its rivals.
+Refinement was lacking, too, with a bit more road and wind noise and a gruff, ever-present character to the engine.